Mealman1551/ADC-build-repo/readme.md

 ```
 To distribute the application, consider creating an installer using tools like [NSIS](https://nsis.sourceforge.io/) or [Inno Setup](https://jrsoftware.org/isinfo.php)

+There is a full setup license in rtf format in the main folder called `License for setup 1.1.0.rtf` please make sure to fill in the empty spaces with your dev name etc

 ## Troubleshooting

 - **Missing DLLs**: Ensure all required libraries are included in the compilation command and are accessible at runtime.